Gwzwpxz/opt_dpcond/README.md

 **Contact**

-Please contact `gwz@163.shufe.edu.cn` on questions of the toolbox.
+Please contact `gwz@163.shufe.edu.cn` for questions on the toolbox.

 **Cite as**